 - ONOC - Oceania National Olympic Committees

-Between General Assemblies, Executive Council Meetings must be held at least twice a year.
+Between General Assemblies, Executive Council meetings must be held at least twice a year.
 The Executive Council includes members of the five Continental Associations elected for a four-year term.

 For a full list of the Executive Council members please click here.

 Under Sheikh Ahmad’s visionary leadership, ANOC has strived to protect and advance the collective interests of the NOCs by delivering an unprecedented level of assistance and support.
 The establishment of nine ANOC Commissions and Working Groups, including representatives from all five Continental Associations, in December 2013 was one of the innovations in achieving this aim.
-The formation of the Commissions and Working Groups help ensure that finding solutions to the most important issues facing the NOCs is kept at the very forefront of ANOC’s agenda.
+The formation of the Commissions and Working Groups helps ensure that finding solutions to the most important issues facing the NOCs is kept at the very forefront of ANOC’s agenda.

-ANOC also aims to strengthen the relationships between the NOCs and the Olympic Family for the benefit of the entire Olympic Movement.
+ANOC also aims to strengthen the relationships between the NOCs and the Olympic family for the benefit of the entire Olympic Movement.
 ANOC played a leading role in the successful adoption of Agenda 2020 by the IOC at its Session in Monte Carlo in December 2014.

-By facilitating and opening up a new dialogue, ANOC is committed to forging more productive and collaborative working relationships between NOCs and International Federations (IFs) in particular.
+By facilitating and opening up a new dialogue, ANOC is committed to forging more productive and collaborative working relationships between NOCs and International Federations in particular.

 ANOC also has a number of strong relationships with other Non-Governmental Organisations, including UNESCO.
 ANOC has representatives on the IOC Coordination Commissions for Olympic Games; the World Anti-Doping Agency; the Court of Arbitration for Sport; and the International Council of Arbitration for Sport.